kglw-dot-net/phase1/gizzverse-guide.md

 How to get into King Gizzard and the Lizard Wizard?
 Many hear a small sample of this incredible band, but are immediately turned off when faced with what to listen to next out of such a high volume of material.
 Even experienced fans may not be familiar with every release, where each has a particular history and significance unique from the rest.

+If you just want to dive straight in, [start with this album](./releases/im-in-your-mind-fuzz/).
+Otherwise:

 This is the starting point of the Gizzverse Guide, our catalogue contains every King Gizzard release.
 Each has an instroductory blurb, objective information, and links that you can use to navigate to the next listening suggestion based on what you already know or liked about the music.

 If you have already heard an album and don’t know where to go from there, navigate to it from the [releases](./releases) page.